wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 2. Use the query in the **Data Ingestion Rate (Points)** chart of the **Wavefront Service and Proxy Data** dashboard to keep track of your ingestion rate.
 Ensure the ingestion rate is within contractual limits to avoid overages.
 While it's possible to ask Wavefront Support to raise the backend limit such a change can result in overages.

-### Proxy Queue Issues: Proxy Rate Limit
+### Proxy Queue Reasons: Proxy Rate Limit

-If the rate of data sent to the proxy too high, the proxy starts queuing data.
+If the prox is configured with a rate limit, and the rate of data sent to the proxy is above the limit, the proxy starts queuing data.
 The **Proxy Rate Limiter Active** chart in the **Wavefront Service and Proxy Data** dashboard provides insight into whether data are coming in faster than the proxy rate limit supports.

 <!---So, is the solution more proxies, limit the data, or both??
 How can I direct my data to a proxy that can handle it??
 HA solution??--->

 **Troubleshooting & Further Investigation**

 1. Confirm whether data are coming in faster than the proxy's rate limit configuration (`pushRateLimit`).
 If so, look into ways to reduce your data rate.
+  1. On the **Wavefront Service and Proxy Data dashboard** find the **Proxy Troubleshooting** section and  examine the **Proxy  Rate Limiter Active** chart to see whether the rate limiter is active on the different proxies in your environment.
+  2. Confirm the `pushRateLimit`of each proxy by looking at the proxy configuration file or by querying `--proxyconfig.pushRateLimit`.
 2. Go to the **Received Points/Distributions/Spans Per Second** charts in the **Wavefront Service and Proxy Data** dashboard
   1. Examine the ingest rate for the proxy that seems to have rate limit problems.
   2. Use the Filter feature at the top of each dashboard or chart or specifying a specific source name in the underlying queries to filter for the proxy you are interested in.

-### Proxy Queue Issues: Bursty Data
+### Proxy Queue Reasons: Bursty Data

 This can be related to either of the two points above.
 If your rate of data is very bursty, you may also experience queueing.
 "Burstiness" means that data is sent in bursts rather than being sent evenly over time.
 For instance, the average PPS (points per second) over a minute may be 1000.
 * That could be the result of 1000 data points sent for each of the 60 seconds within that minute.
 * That could also be the result of 60,000 data points sent at one particular second within that minute and no data sent for the rest of the minute.

-Because rate limits are set assuming a steady rate, that burst of 60,000 PPS for that one second will result in data being queued.
+Because rate limits are set assuming a steady rate, that burst of 60,000 PPS for that one second could result in data being queued if the rate limit is less than 60,000 PPS.

 **Troubleshooting & Further Investigation**

 1. Explore the **Received Points/Distributions/Spans Max Burst Rate (top 20)** charts in the **Wavefront Service and Proxy Data** dashboard provides to understand the burstiness of your data rate.
 The queuing ability of the proxy normally helps smooth out the data rate through momentary queuing.
 2. If you find that the proxy queues sustain and continue to grow, then the overall data ingest rate is too high.
-3. Either reduce the ingest rate or request that the backend limit be raised (possibly resulting in overages).
+3. Either reduce the ingest rate or request that the backend limit be raised (this could result in overages).

-### Proxy Queue Issues: Memory Buffer
+### Proxy Queue Reasons: Memory Buffer

 If the data ingestion rate is so high that the memory buffer fills too quickly, the proxy queues data.
 The proxy:
 * Holds a certain number of data points in memory (set through the `pushMemoryBufferLimit` [configuration property](proxies_configuring.html))